yanivnizan/knowledge-base/src/documents/unity/levelup/Levelup_Model.html.md

 isCompleted = challenge.IsCompleted(); // False because only 1 of 2 missions is complete

 numberScore.Inc(2000.0); // Now numberScore = 2000

-numberScore.Reset(true); // Save the new record in storage
+// Once the level ends, the score's record is saved

 isCompleted = challenge.IsCompleted(); // TRUE!
 Both missions have been completed
 ```